junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean can't trust his voice right now, so he just glares at the Devil.

 "Dad did the same thing in Sodom, and you know what that taught us?"
 Lucifer says joyfully.
 "Everything has a price.
-Just depend on how much you willing to pay."
+Just depend on how much you are willing to pay."

 The Devil looks at him right in the eyes, smiling sweetly.
 "So, Dean, how much are you willing to pay for your beloved angel, exactly?
 A shilling?
 A pound?
 Pay with your own life is too easy, what about those other humans?
 What about your proxy Dad or your dear Daddy and Mommy?
 Or your brother?
 Or, let's face it, none of the above, nothing at all?
 Maybe, the reason why you find it so difficult to face him, is because you know, you'd risk him for everything, but you're not really risking anything for him.
 Aren't you the most hypocritical man in the world, Dean?"

 Dean swallows violently, eyes stinging.
 "Shut up!
 You shut up!" he shouts uncontrollably.

 The holy fire burns the air hot and breathless.

 Dean can't breathe.

 He bolts out of the door, heading directly back to his room.
 Lucifer's laughter haunts him all the way up.